AM I JUST A PEDANTIC

 confusing, then often you can cure this problem ...with nitpicking!
-Simply refuse to tolerate any words that have vague or incorrect meanings.
-Just give some very narrow definitions to the terms you commonly use (for Definitions of those words.
-And then, declare all "common everyday" If you banish the fog from your definitions of words, you banish the fog from your understanding as well.
+Simply refuse to tolerate any words with vague or incorrect meanings.
+Instead we can give some very narrow definitions to the terms we Definitions of those words.
+And then, declare all "common everyday" If we banish the fog from our definitions of words, we banish the fog from our understanding as well.